 If you have any questions that are NOT specific to your code for your project solutions, please post them on Piazza so that the whole class has the opportunity to hear the answer.

 Questions that include your specific solution should be sent to the TA.

 |Office:||Trailer 936, 103-104|

-Lectures are Tuesday and Thursday from 2-3:15pm in PHELPS 3515.
+Lectures are Tuesday and Thursday at 9:30-10:45 in BRDA 1640.

-Discussion sections are Thursday at 9am in GIRV 2108 and 10am in BSIF 1217.
+Discussion sections are Friday at 10:00-10:50 in GIRV 1115.

 Each student is responsible for their own work, and is expected to complete the assignment without collaborating with anyone else.
 High-level discussion of the concepts without anything specific to an assignment is OK.
-Talking specifically about the solution to an assignment or sharing code is not OK.
+Talking specifically about the solution to an assignment or sharing code is NOT OK.
 Violation of this policy can lead to an F on the assignment or, in extreme cases, an F for the entire course.
 When in doubt, refer questions to the professor or a TA.